-1) GST as applicable will be paid separately in the Tax invoice.
-2) Contractor shall file the applicable returns with Tax department in time and submit the same as documentary evidence.
+- 1. GST as applicable shall be claimed as separate line item in tax invoice - and the same will be paid separately.2.
+Contractor shall f+ile the applicable returns with tax department in time and submit the same as documentary evidence